[This year, 2014, as I’m no longer in the East Village, I begin a new tradition of having latkes during Hanukkah that are homemade in my new home!]

 I’m not one to pass up the opportunity to celebrate with food.
 And not just within my own tradition.
 If I can honor another religious or national tradition by eating some yummy food, you won’t have to twist my arm.
-So each year, I honor Hanukkah by picking up some latkes – potato pancakes.
-In a rather convenient excuse to eat fun food, Jews decided centuries ago to honor the miracle of the Temple’s sacred oil lasting for eight days while they were celebrating by lighting candles for eight days… and by eating food fried in oil!
+So each year, I honor Hanukkah by picking up some latkes — potato pancakes.
+In a rather convenient excuse to eat fun food, Jews decided centuries ago to honor the miracle of the Temple’s sacred oil lasting for eight days, by lighting candles … and eating food fried in oil!
 Donuts are traditional too, but I have to draw the line somewhere, and I love carbs way more than sweets anyway.

 Seriously!
 I’d love to have heard that discussion between the rabbis: “How should we honor this holy day commemorating a military victory of orthodox Jews over secularization and the restoration of proper Jewish law, after which there was an eight-day celebration in which the temple oil miraculously didn’t need replenishing?”
 “Did you say oil?
 Let’s eat fried food!”